jupyterlab/jupyterlab/docs/source/developer/extension_points.rst

       app.shell.add(terminal, 'right');
     });

-You can use a numeric rank to control the ordering of the left and right tabs:
+You can use a numeric rank to control the ordering of the lef t and right tabs:

 .. code:: typescript